mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 hopes to win over.
 Instead the organization generally targets establishment figures and those who support the Imperium.
-The Ine Givar is willing to blow up a school bus if it contains the children of Imperial personnel, but always tries to spin its attacks as ‘made necessary by illegal Imperial occupation of our world’.
+The Ine Givar is willing to blow up a school bus if it contains the children of Imperial personnel, but always tries to spin its attacks as 'made necessary by illegal Imperial occupation of our world'.

 The Ine Givar is dangerous because it is both local and widespread.
 That is, it has considerable resources and can reach areas thought